rwb/c621/README.md

 ### Lesson 12 - Monday 4/21/25

-* Today, we will be working on topics 25 (1 continuous/1 binary independent variable) and 26 (interaction effects).
+* Today, we will be workin on topics 25 (1 continuous/1 binary independent variable).
 * We begin by reading in our homicide dataset:

 ```R